By Carol Trehearn

 Gear For Her

 If she expresses interest in hunting with you, then gear her up for success so she actually feels like part of the team, not the third wheel.
 There is so much money and energy being put into female specific gear.
-From packs and clothing, to bows and other weapons that cater to their shape or comfort level.
+From packs and clothing, to bows, the best bow releases and other weapons that cater to their shape or comfort level.
 Getting her geared up with her own stuff is going to make her feel confident and good about herself when she finally get’s out in the field.
 We all know that you and your hunting buddies doing what you do best might make her feel intimidated.
 Get her set up with her own gear so she feels like one of the crew.

 Invite Other Ladies to Join the Hunt

 Speaking of your hunting buddies, suggest that some of the other guys invite their wives or girlfriends along to ease the tension and amp up the fun.
 The more, the merrier, and having that extra “new comer” along might make your lady feel a bit more comfortable and confident.